JakeSteam/blog-programming/_posts/2018-11-25-ensuring-your-android-apps-quality-with-firebase-crashlytics.md

 ## Web interface

-Crashlytics’ web interface is a dashboard showing a record of all recent crashes, and how many users are encountering them.
+Crashlytics' web interface is a dashboard showing a record of all recent crashes, and how many users are encountering them.
 A summary of all encountered crashes is also shown.

 [![](/wp-content/uploads/2018/11/overview.png)](/wp-content/uploads/2018/11/overview.png)

 The rest of the page is dedicated to listing all encountered crashes.
 Clicking any of these will provide metadata such as app versions that are crashing, devices encountering it, and detailed information about the crash.
-This detailed information consists of a full stack trace, information about the user’s devices, and any custom logs / data that has been added.
+This detailed information consists of a full stack trace, information about the user's devices, and any custom logs / data that has been added.

 [![](/wp-content/uploads/2018/11/stacktrace.png)](/wp-content/uploads/2018/11/stacktrace.png)

 ## Conclusion

 Firebase Crashlytics is an extremely powerful automatic crash reporter, and is unlikely to be surpassed by any alternatives.
-Due to the unlimited free usage, simple integration, and ability to integrate with third party systems, it’s hard to see any major drawbacks.
+Due to the unlimited free usage, simple integration, and ability to integrate with third party systems, it's hard to see any major drawbacks.
 In 2015, it was used in [42% of the top 200 apps](https://fabric.io/blog/2015/05/20/just-in-crashlytics-1-in-performance-answers-2-in-mobile-analytics), and this figure has only grown since then.
 As such, the system has a very reliable history, and should almost always be the choice for crash monitoring.

-It’s worth noting that the product has a rather complex history.
+It's worth noting that the product has a rather complex history.
 Unlike most Firebase services which are developed in-house by Google, Crashlytics was originally a start-up (2011), then owned by Twitter (2013), then became a part of Fabric (2014), and is now owned by Google (2017)!
 The final transition is due to Fabric shutting down, with support ending in mid-2019.
-Migration is simple with [Fabric / Google’s guide](https://get.fabric.io/roadmap), hopefully Crashlytics has a permanent home now!
+Migration is simple with [Fabric / Google's guide](https://get.fabric.io/roadmap), hopefully Crashlytics has a permanent home now!

 Previous: [Developing Android Apps With Firebase ML Kit](/developing-android-apps-with-firebase-ml-kit/)